 FAQs

 • The short answer is yes, if you want to!
 Raw milk that has turned is not rancid, just naturally soured.
 After this point, it is still fully usable for things like baking, soups, cakes, cheese, etc., rather than drinking.
-If you don't mind the taste, go for it.
-Some people prefer butter made with cultured cream!
-It's also worth noting that sometimes milk around the rim of a jar can smell "off", but the actual milk inside tastes completely normal.
-If you are unsure if your milk has turned, we always recommend a quick taste test!
+Milk left at room temperature will clabber, which is also useful.
+Some people prefer butter made with cultured cream (which gives it a tang).

 If you prefer not to consume it after it's turned, you can feed it to your animals or pour it at the base of trees and bushes.
 Our apple trees love it!

-*One thing to note is that you'll want to avoid overheating raw milk - if it heats up too quickly, or comes to a rapid boil, it can curdle, which is not usually what you want.
+*One thing to note is that you'll want to avoid rapidly overheating raw milk - if it heats up too quickly, or comes to a rapid boil, it can curdle, which is not usually what you want.
 If you're going to heat up your raw milk, heat it low and slow, and don't hold it at a boil.

 • Just ask!
 Sometimes we are able to accommodate requests for extra milk, after we have fulfilled current subscriptions.
 We also offer grab-and-go half gallons in our farmstand, as available.